bimbolabuari/mv-veteran-database/README.md

 # Vet Clinic Database

-> This is a Microverse exercise on how to create, populate, and manage a relational database using postgreSQL.
+> This is a Microverse exercise on how to create, update, delete, commit, rollback, populate, and manage a relational database using postgreSQL.

 ## Getting Started